asterisk/documentation/docs/Getting-Started/Installing-Asterisk/Installing-Asterisk-From-Source/What-to-Download.md

----
+!!! tip Why is DAHDI split into different pieces?

-**Tip: Why is DAHDI split into different pieces?** DAHDI has been split into two pieces (the Linux drivers and the tools) as third parties have begun porting the DAHDI drivers to other operating systems, such as FreeBSD.
+    DAHDI has been split into two pieces (the Linux drivers and the tools) as third parties have begun porting the DAHDI drivers to other operating systems, such as FreeBSD.
 Eventually, we may have dahdi-linux, dahdi-freebsd, and so on.

----
+[//]: # (end-tip)

 Download Locations